danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 network, as different networks provide different services in terms of performance, security, access to split-horizon DNS servers, and so on.
-Although 802.1X provides layer 2 security for both Ethernet and Wi-Fi networks, 802.1X is not widely deployed and unavailable on LTE and 5G networks -- and often applications are unaware if the underlying network was protected with 802.1X.
+Although 802.1X provides layer 2 security for both Ethernet and Wi-Fi networks, 802.1X is not widely deployed -- and often applications are unaware if the underlying network was protected with 802.1X.

-An attacker can operate a rogue WLAN access point with the same SSID and WPA-PSK as the victim network [Evil-Twin].
-Also, there are many deployments (for example, coffee shops and bars) that offer free Wi-Fi as a customer incentive.
+An attacker can operate a rogue WLAN access point with the same SSID and WPA-PSK as a victim's network [Evil-Twin].
+Also, there are many deployments (for example, coffee shops and bars) that offer free Wi-Fi connectivity as a customer incentive.
 Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform advanced (sometimes, complex) configuration on their network.
 In addition, customers are generally unwilling to do complicated